 While HIV pre-exposure prophylaxis (PrEP) is highly effective, has arguably dispted norms of ‘safe sex’ that for many years were synonymo wh ndom e.
 This qualative study explored the culture of PrEP adoptn and evolvg ncepts of ‘safe sex’ Sydney, Atralia, durg a perd of rapidly latg accs om 2015–2018, drawg on terviews wh sexually active gay men (n = 31) and terviews and foc groups wh key stakeholrs (n = 10).
 Data were analysed thematilly.
 Our rults explored the creasg centraly of ndoms risk rctn and new patterns of sexual negotiatn.
 Wh regards to stigma, we found that there was arguably more stigma related to not takg PrEP than to takg PrEP this sample.
 We also found that participants remaed highly engaged wh promotg the wellbeg of their muni through activi as seemgly disparate as regular STI ttg, promotn of PrEP their social circl, and ntributn to rearch.
 This study has important implitns for health promotn.
 It monstrat how nstctg PrEP as a rigid new standard to which gay men ‘should’ adhere n alienate some men and potentially create muny divisns.
 Instead, we remend promotg choice om a range of HIV preventn optns that have both high efficy and high acceptabily. * prep in gay *

+Participants (n = 7) stated that g PrEP is associated wh promiscuy and risky behavr and that PrEP stigma leads to shame and judgment of gay men who e PrEP.
 She was surprised that there were many shame issu, and out of mted gay relatnships, about g PrEP, which ma the experience of g PrEP those participants’ relatnal world irrelevant or negatively experienced.
+He was surprised that gay men shame and judge each other about the e of PrEP even wh timate relatnships, and that gay men nceal the relevance of PrEP om those close to them.

 MYTH OR TTH: IS PREP JT FOR GAY AND BI MEN?